inf112-v20/legless-crane/README.md

 ## Known bugs
 When executing .jar file, it crashes on some PCs.

-Boards with more than one element on a single tile do not read correctly in Board.java, only the last element read in the given tile is saved.
+~~Boards with more than one element on a single tile do not read correctly in Board.java, only the last element read in the given tile is saved.~~ - fixed in version 0.3

 Left rotate sometime prevents robot moving back and ahead, until you use right rotate.